sushant344/PetKonnect-QA-Selenium-Project/README.md

 2. Validation of visibility of logo and navigation of logo.
 3. All images and anchor links present on homepage.
 4. Search products by entering valid and invalid search keywords.
+#### Sign up
+[SignUp](./src/test/java/Pages/SignUpPage.java) class file which consist step by step testing methods flow includes:
+1. Navigation of sign up page link by validating page title.
+2. Validating creation of account by entering valid and invalid values in inputs.
+#### Log in
+[Login](./src/test/java/Pages/LoginPage.java) class file which consist step by step testing methods flow includes:
+1. Navigation of login page link by validating page title.
+2. Validating login the account by valid and invalid inputs credentials.
+3. After successfully logged in to account able to logout.
+#### Products page
+[Products page](./src/test/java/Pages/ProductsPage.java) class file which consist step by step testing methods flow includes:
+1. Navigation of all products page link by validating page title.
+2. Validation of display products by applying various filters and able to reset applied filters.
+#### Add to cart
+[Products page](./src/test/java/Pages/AddtocartPage.java) class file which consist step by step testing methods flow includes:
+1. Select specific product and able to add in cart.
+2. Check flow of cart product to checkout upto the payment page.
+3. Validation of able to remove product from cart.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.